Becoming a Member of Meaningful Ageing Australia

 - On-line national pastoral/spiritual care training and education database

 - On-line, easy to use clearing house of resources to support quality whole of person care

 - An hour of free education per year (travel costs may apply)

 - Quality Awards – celebrating your organisations’ successes in truly person-centred care

 - Expert advice about how to integrate pastoral / spiritual care in your organisation

 - reduced price access to our education services

 - reduced price access for your staff to local Meaningful Ageing Seminars

-- reduced price access to the high quality, on-line Meaningful Ageing Australia / HTN spiritual care volunteer training series
+- reduced price access to the high quality, on-line Meaningful Ageing Australia / HTN Spiritual Care Series: volunteer training course

 - advocacy for improved quality of life and quality of care for all older people through the inclusion of pastoral / spiritual care